kevingomez93/lineage-falkordb-demo/README.md

 # FalkorDB Data Lineage Proof-of-Concept for Despegar Data

 This project demonstrates a proof-of-concept (POC) for building a data lineage graph using [FalkorDB](https://falkordb.com/).
-It models a simplified version of the data ecosystem at the Despegar Data team, including models, tables, columns, jobs, KPIs, and dashboards, along with their relationships and ownership.
+It models a simplified version of the data ecosystem at a Generic Data team, including models, tables, columns, jobs, KPIs, and dashboards, along with their relationships and ownership.

 ## What's Inside?